windicss/vite-plugin-windicss/README.md

 ### `tailwind.config.js`

-Since it's now bundling on-demand, all `variants` are enabled with any overhead. `purge` is no longer needs as well. `colors` and `plugins` need to renamed to `windicss` instead.
+All `variants` are enabled, since the overhead they caused is fixed by Windi's on-demand nature. `purge` is no longer needed as well. `colors` and `plugins` imports need to be renamed to `windicss` instead.

 ```diff
 -const colors = require('tailwindcss/colors')